-- applicants may select an occupation from the Consolidated Sponsored Occupations List rather than the Short Skilled Occupations list (there are no quotas on occupations)
+- applicants may select an occupation from the Combined list of eligible occupations rather than the short Medium and Long-term Strategic Skills List (MLTSSL).
+There are no quotas on occupations.

 - nominees do not have to wait for an invitation to apply through Department of Immigration and Boarder Protection (DIBP), they can apply as soon as their EOI is submitted by State Growth staff in SkillSelect

 - applicants receive priority processing at the Department of State Growth and at the DIBP, speeding up the time it takes to be issued a visa

 - Tasmanian Government nomination provides extra points in the DIBP points test.
 To check your points click on the interactive points calculator (nomination provides 5 points for the 190 and 10 points for the 489)

 - applicants who have studied in ‘regional’ Australia for two years receive extra points (DIBP categorises all of Tasmanian as regional)